shreyas-nikam/686538abb9a41b8370a78b79/README.md

    pip install -r requirements.txt
    ```

-## Running the Application
+### Running the Application

-Run the Streamlit app with:
+To run the Streamlit app locally, use the following command:

 The application will open in your default web browser.

-## Docker
+## Docker Support

-To run the application using Docker:
+This application can also be run using Docker.
+To build and run the Docker container:

 1. Build the Docker image:
    ```
-   docker build -t derivative-price-valuation .
+   docker build -t derivative-price-valuation-lab .
    ```

 2. Run the container:
    ```
-   docker run -p 8501:8501 derivative-price-valuation
+   docker run -p 8501:8501 derivative-price-valuation-lab
    ```

-3. Open your web browser and navigate to `http://localhost:8501`
+The application will be accessible at `http://localhost:8501`.

 ## Usage

-Navigate through different pricing models using the sidebar.
-Adjust parameters using the interactive widgets and observe how they affect the derivative prices and charts.
+Navigate through the different pages using the sidebar to explore various derivative pricing concepts:

+- **Binomial Option Pricing**: Calculate option prices using the binomial model and visualize price sensitivity.
+- **Put-Call Parity**: Explore the relationship between put and call option prices.
+- **Forward Pricing**: Calculate forward prices and visualize their relationship with spot prices.
+- **FRA Calculator**: Compute settlement amounts for Forward Rate Agreements and analyze rate sensitivity.

+Each page provides interactive inputs, calculations, and visualizations to help understand the underlying concepts.

 ## License

-© 2025 QuantUniversity.
-All Rights Reserved.

-This demonstration is solely for educational use and illustration.
-Any reproduction of this demonstration requires prior written consent from QuantUniversity.
+This project is licensed under the MIT License.

+## Acknowledgments

+This lab was created as an educational tool for QuantUniversity.
+It is intended for illustrative and educational purposes only.